Posts with tag DN42

 Writing Stories in Traceroute

 2020-10-11 Update Now a better way exists that doesn't involve a bunch of Docker containers.
 Please refer to Writing Stories in Traceroute, Elegantly .
 Intro Traceroute is one of the popular tools for network inspection.
 It shows the IP addresses of routers on the route from your computer to a destination server, similar to: Domains are shown on the last 2 hops, which is the IP's reverse DNS record.
 Reverse DNS records exist as PTR records in the format of 4.3.2.1.in-addr.arpa .
-For more information, you may refer to Setting IP Reverse Records in DN42 (Chinese Only) .
+For more information, you may refer to Setting IP Reverse Records in DN42 .
 However, PTR records need not be real domains.
 They can be any string that "looks like" a domain.
 With this, we can write one sentence on each hop of a Traceroute path to make a story: This story is set up in DN42....

 Illustration for Registering Domain in DN42